• Skip to primary navigation

 What different ways can you prepare Rajma Masala ?

-• Typically you will soak red key beans overnight and then boil the beans in pressure cooker.
-The boiled beans will then cooked in stove top with spices, onion, garlic and tomato.
+• Typically, you will soak red key beans overnight and then boil the beans in a pressure cooker.
+The boiled beans will then cook in stove top with spices, onion, garlic and tomato.

 • You can also follow the slow cooking method of sautéing everything in a heavy bottom pan and let the beans simmer along with the spices in the tomato based gravy, until it turns tender.